LUXA-Digital-Solutions/solah-app/docs/Contribution/index.md

     - Click on `New Pull Request`.
     - Click on the branch you wish to create pull request for.
 This will then show you all your changes.
     - Then click on `Create new pull request`.
     - Thereafter, you await the reviews and approval.
 If there is any request for reviews, you just need to perform steps 3 and 4 again to make necessary corrections.
-You are not required to open a new pull request.
+    - Note: You are not required to open a new pull request if the previous pull request has not been merged yet.
+However, if it has been merged already, you will need to create a new pull request for the new changes.